mle-infrastructure/mle-toolbox/README.md

 3. Add the GCP project, GCS bucket name and database filename to store your results.

-## The Core Commands of the MLE-Toolbox :seedling:
+## The Core Commands of the MLE-Toolbox 🌱

 You are now ready to dive deeper into the specifics of [job configuration](https://roberttlange.github.io/mle-toolbox) and can start running your first experiments from the cluster (or locally on your machine) with the following commands: